3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w06d04/instructor_notes/express_create_read.md

     Now our `module.exports` will have a property of `seededTodos` which is an Array of todo objects.

-1. In `server.js`, instantiate a global variable to grant access to module we've created:
+1. In `controllers/todos.js`, instantiate a variable to grant access to module we've created:

     ```js
-var data = require('./data.js');
+var data = require('../data.js');
 ```

-1. Now, our global variable `data` is our `module.exports` object.
-We can access our `seededTodos` via our `data.js` file like so:
+1. Now, our variable `data` is our `module.exports` object.
+We can access our `seededTodos` via our `controllers/todos.js` file like so:

     ```js
     res.render('todos/index.hbs', {